RECERTIFICATION BY CONTINUING EDUCATION HOURS

 CRITERIA FOR RECERTIFICATION BY CONTINUING EDUCATION HOURS

-- Candidates must have acquired evidence of 50 contact hours (1 contact hour = 50 minutes of study/lecture/learning activity.
-Contact hours must have been acquired within the four year period of active certification as a Certified Pastoral Thanatologist, by the American Academy of Grief Counseling.
+- Candidates must have acquired evidence of 50 contact hours ( 1 contact hour = 50 minutes of study/lecture/learning activity.
+Contact hours must have been acquired within the four year period of active certification in Health Care Legal & Malpractice Consulting

-- Continuing Education contact hours must be acquired accordingly: 50% of hours must be directly related to any of the following topics: death and dying, grief, spiritual counseling or care, or bereavement education and 50% of hours may be related to the candidates particular professional licensure/practice.
+- Continuing Education contact hours must be acquired accordingly: 50% of hours must be directly related to legal issues, health care law, etc., and 50% of hours may be related to the candidates particular clinical practice specialty.

-- Candidates must have practiced Pastoral Thanatology for at least 300 hours of practice within the four year period of active certification.
-Candidates for recertification must submit a copy of their job description, or a letter signed by a supervisor, or other evidence of practice related to pastoral thanatology.
+- Candidates must have practiced as a Health Care Legal & Malpractice Consultant for at least 500 hours of practice within the four year period of active certification.
+Candidates for recertification must submit a copy of their job description, or a letter signed by a supervisor, or other evidence of practice such as letters of validation from clients (attorneys, agencies), etc.

 - For recertification candidates who do not meet the hours of practice requirement, you may still recertify in your specialty if you submit evidence of double the hours of continuing education contact hours required in the four year period since your last certification or recertification date.
 So, you would need to submit evidence of at least 100 contact hours of continuing education with 50% of those contact hours being related to your practice specialty.